-Santa Clarita Valley voters approved Measure C by a 67.65 percent majority on Election Day on Nov.
-6, paving the way for \$82.1 million in much-needed new facilities, improvements and renovations, and new educational and training programs.
-The overwhelming majority of voters agreed the college must be able to raise funds to offset erratic, unpredictable state construction funding.
+oters approved Measure C by a 67.65 percent majority on Nov.
+6, paving the way for \$82.1 million in much-needed facilities and renovations, and new educational and training programs.
+The majority of voters agreed the college must be able to raise funds to offset erratic, unpredictable state construction funding.
 The campus as envisioned by the original master plan more than 30 years earlier was designed for a maximum of 5,000 students.
 The college surpassed that mark many years earlier and had an enrollment of nearly 13,000 in late 2001.
 Rita Garasi and John Hoskinson headed the Measure C Campaign Committee.